-Fly back events arise when catch is being retrieved during hauling and the branchline is under tension.
-Fly back events occur under two circumstances:
+Flyback events arise when catch is being retrieved during hauling and the branch line is under tension.
+Flyback events may be hazardous in two ways:

-- 1. 'bite off' a bite off event may occur when the hook is bitten off, often by a shark, which potentially sends the tensioned branchline recoiling back towards the vessel. - 'tear out' a tear out event may occur when the catch is lost off the hook, which potentially sends the tensioned branchline and hook recoiling back towards the vessel.
+- 1. 'bite off' a bite off event may occur when the hook is bitten off, often by a shark, which potentially sends the tensioned branch line recoiling back towards the vessel. - 2. 'tear out' a tear out event may occur when the catch is lost off the hook, which potentially sends the tensioned branch line and hook recoiling back towards the vessel.